khushi635/new-project/README.md

 # new-project
-This is a fronted project
+This is a fronted project.